cpbotha/cpbotha.github.io/content/posts/2017-01-09-deep-work-a-welcome-kick-in-the-butt.md

 I will eliminate distractions by:

-  * Using the pomodoro method (as I&#8217;ve been doing all this time, just badly).
+  * Using the pomodoro method (as I've been doing all this time, just badly).
   * Extending the length of the 25 minute pomodoro.
-If I&#8217;m in the deep work flow, I&#8217;ll continue past the 25 minute alarm.
+If I'm in the deep work flow, I'll continue past the 25 minute alarm.
 A longer break can be taken later.
-  * Activating my phone&#8217;s no distraction mode during pomodori.
+  * Activating my phone's no distraction mode during pomodori.
 Only phone calls get through, nothing else.
   * Killing my email app and all browser tabs that have to do with real-time communication (slack, mattermost, whatsapp, and so on).
-  * Just in case, pasting a list of time-wasting site hostnames into my uBlock Origin&#8217;s &#8220;My Filters&#8221; list.
+  * Just in case, pasting a list of time-wasting site hostnames into my uBlock Origin's &#8220;My Filters&#8221; list.

 Besides that, I am recording deep work by prepending one of D0, D1, &#8230; D5 to the mytomatoes.com pomodoro description, corresponding to the spectrum from shallow to most deep work.

 Thanks to [veronikach.com][5], I am using [focus@will][6] which helps tremendously with my concentration in the sometimes busy office.

 Newport explains that most people can manage a maximum of four hours per day of truly deep work.
 Furthermore, for many people, it is most effective to schedule creative and deep work for the morning, and shallow work (email, admin, meetings etc.) for the afternoon.
-For a longer time I have been following the guideline of scheduling meetings for the afternoon, so now I&#8217;ll strengthen that by trying to get my deep work done in the morning, leaving shallow work for the afternoon as far as possible.
+For a longer time I have been following the guideline of scheduling meetings for the afternoon, so now I'll strengthen that by trying to get my deep work done in the morning, leaving shallow work for the afternoon as far as possible.

 Finally, I think that probably the most important advice here is to practise, practise and then practise some more.

-# Conclusion
+## Conclusion

 This could very well be due to my own bias, but if I had to describe Deep Work as compactly as possible, I would have to say that it comes down to &#8220;mindful action&#8221;.